High-precision measurement of the W boson mass with the CMS experiment: Methods

 The muon tracks are first reconstructed using a standard pattern recognition and Kalman filter track fit~\cite{CMS:2014pgm}.
 To improve the accuracy of the track parameter determination, the tracks are then refitted using a continuous variable helix (CVH) fit, a global $\chi^2$ fit that extends the generalized broken-line fit~\cite{BLOBEL20111760, BLOBEL200614} to incorporate continuous energy loss and multiple scattering from finite material elements.
 The detailed material model of the CMS detector used for our simulation is based on the initial design of the tracker material and support structures as well as in situ measurements using collision data, such as Ref.~\cite{CMS:2018wqs}.
 This model is incorporated into the track fit using the {\GEANTfour}e propagator~\cite{AGOSTINELLI2003250,1610988,ALLISON2016186}.
 To model the magnetic field, we use a parameterization of the detailed three-dimensional solenoidal field map~\cite{Klyukhin:2022jmc} rather than the less accurate, but computationally faster, finite-element model used in the standard reconstruction.
 The starting point for the alignment corresponds to what is used in the standard CMS reconstruction~\cite{CMSAlignment2014, CMSAlignment2022}.
 As compared with the standard track fit, additional quality criteria are used to select pixel hits, and a refined parameterization of the local hit position is used for the trapezoidal strip modules in the endcaps of the strip detector.
 To ensure an accurate modeling of track hit positions in the simulation, the numerical precision of the helix-surface intersection in \GEANTfour has been increased with respect to the standard CMS simulation.
+The Kalman filter track fit is only used to associate hits to a given track.
+The CVH fit is applied to data and simulation, and used to determine all track parameters, including the track momentum.